 - Mechanisms to maintain and protect the confidentiality of respondents

-The System includes online administration of the Chair Self-Assessment, which allows chairs to prioritize responsibilities as well reflect on his or her administrative methods and characteristics and identify personal strengths and weaknesses.
+The System includes online administration of the Chair Self-Assessment, which allows chairs to prioritize responsibilities as well reflect on their administrative methods and characteristics and identify personal strengths and weaknesses.
 Comparison of this self-assessment with faculty perceptions can provide useful information to the chair.

 Faculty Perceptions of Chair